kappapee/kappapee/README.md

 **University of Bristol, U.K.** | *Nov 2009 - Dec 2013*

 Experimental research on integrated quantum photonics for quantum information and quantum computation.
 Thesis: "Integrated Photonic Continuous-Time Quantum Walks".

----

-*This CV is automatically generated from structured data.
-Last updated: 2025-05-26*